vjcitn/biocIsoCheck/README.md

 !
 LaTeX Error: File `beamer.cls' not found.
 ```

-Here we have to decide whether to enrich the building container or to leave this to the developer.
+Here we have to decide whether to enrich the building container or to leave this to the
+contributing developer.

 Example 6: limma passed but gave
 ```